-Python is a programming language which is interactive, object-oriented and interpreted high-level language.
+Python is a programming language that is interactive, object-oriented and interpreted high-level language.
 Python has been developed with great features of dynamic typing, classes, dynamic data types, modules, and exceptions.
-The best feature is syntax, it is very clear, easy to understand and write for the beginners as well who is new to a programming language.
+The best feature is the syntax, it is very clear, easy to understand and write for the beginners as well who is new to a programming language.

 Python was developed by Guido Van Rossum in the year 1991.
 Van was reading a published script “Monty Python’s Flying Circus” while developing the python.
 He wants name should be unique, notable and easily remembered so he gave the name “Python”.

 Van came up with the idea of developing it when he was working with a group on an interpreted language.
 He had vast experience in language and studied on language design.
-The problem he was facing was extensibility of the programming language while implementing.
+The problem he was facing was the extensibility of the programming language while implementing.
 So, he decided to go with extensible language and to develop on his own and in the year 1991 he gave the first look of “Python”.

-Python is an open source which makes python available to use easily and freely.
+Python is open-source which makes python available to use easily and freely.
 Its extensive library makes it free to use on major platforms like MAC, Windows, Linux, etc. The interpreted system makes the python more readable and fast development of an application, even for customized applications python is widely used.
 Python has extensions .py, .pyc, .pyd, .pyo, .pyw, .pyz.
 Python can be written in IDE’s like Eclipse, NetBeans.

 Python has two main versions Python 3 vs Python 2, then to its subversions like 2.X.Y.
 The last release for python 2.X was 2.7 or 2.7.10 was in 2010.
-The first release for python 3.X was in the year 2008 and latest stable release is Python 3.6 in 2016.
+The first release for python 3.X was in the year 2008 and the latest stable release is Python 3.6 in 2016.
 Python is very stable and having stable releases continuously.
-If we want to check what all the new things coming up in future for python, we can check PEPs section on the official python website.
+If we want to check what all the new things coming up in the future for python, we can check the PEPs section on the official python website.
 PEPs means Python Enhancement proposals which give us an idea of new features getting added in new releases.